British Values & Preventing Radicalisation

 We promote democracy through:

-Through our Citizenship and PSHE curriculum, as well as through the wider curriculum
+Through our Personal Development curriculum, as well as through the wider curriculum

 Mock elections and encouraging our students to have a say on wider city issues, such as through the Make Your Mark Campaign.